-Located in the Knox-Henderson neighborhood, this upscale gastropub not only offers a solid menu of food and booze, it's also an excellent place to watch a game.
-Expect to find 19 large HD screens broadcasting non-stop sports action both indoors and out back on a massive, dog friendly patio.
+Located in the Knox-Henderson neighborhood, this upscale gastropub not only offers a solid menu of food and booze, but it's also an excellent place to watch a game.
+Expect to find 19 large HD screens broadcasting non-stop sports action both indoors and outback on a massive, dog-friendly patio.
 Food options include everything from poke tacos to gourmet burgers, artisan pizzas and braised short ribs.
 Libations run the gambit from wine, beer and craft cocktails to an extensive lineup of scotch and American whiskeys.
 And if that's not enough to keep you entertained, there's also billiards, Jenga and corn hole.

 This sports bar/restaurant has your game day action covered with tons of flat screens streaming every possible sports network available.
 This means you can expect to see everything from football to live boxing and MMA events.
 But you don't have to be a sports fan to get into the spirit here.
 Along with a kitchen cranking out Creole-fusion fare (think andouille pizzas and fried shrimp BLTs), the bar offers around 20 beers on tap as well as wine and tasty tipples like mint juleps and metro mules.
 Bonus perks include drink and food specials every night of the week plus live music on Tuesday, Friday, Saturday and Sunday.

-Within spitting distance from the south entrance of American Airlines Center, this sprawling, 25,000-square-foot sports bar and restaurant boasts a 540-seat dining area and a 560-seat, open-air/climate controlled covered patio plus 6 different bars and TVs galore (including a 24 foot-LED wall).
-Not only is the space massive, the menu is, too.
+Within spitting distance from the south entrance of American Airlines Center, this sprawling, 25,000-square-foot sports bar and restaurant boasts a 540-seat dining area and a 560-seat, open-air/climate-controlled covered patio plus 6 different bars and TVs galore (including a 24 foot-LED wall).
+Not only is the space massive, but the menu is also, too.
 The restaurant caters all the Dallas Stars practices, so expect healthy options such as build-your-own bowls alongside burgers, sandwiches, tacos and steak frites.
 Booze-wise, there's a lengthy list of wine, craft beer, cocktails and frozen libations.
 Did we mention there's an 800-square-foot retro arcade here as well?
 Worth noting, this place is always packed when there's a game on.

 With twenty TVs (including an 80-inch and two 70-inch flat screens), a great craft beer selection, $5 shot specials every day and an indoor-outdoor layout, it's no wonder this Uptown watering hole always draws a crowd on game day.
 But, that's not the only reason folks come.
 The Nodding Donkey also scores big points in the food arena, with a chef-driven menu featuring everything from house-smoked chicken wings to brisket enchiladas, slow-roasted pulled pork sandwiches and burgers.
 And for those who enjoy doing more than just watching the action, there's arcade games, giant Jenga, Golden Tee, darts and Connect Four.